benmarwick/ctv-archaeology/Archaeology.md

 - `r github("nevrome/bleiglas")` calculates of three-dimensional Voronoi diagrams from input point clouds for spatiotemporal applications in archaeology.
 - `r github("wccarleton/lamap")` calculates the Locally Adaptive Model of Archaeological Potential (LAMAP).

-### Mortuary analysis

-- `r pkg("mortAAR")` calculates a life table based on archaeological demographic data.
-- `r github("nevrome/varnastats")` for bi- and multivariate analysis of matrices of archaeological data.
-Developed and used for the analysis of Varna Necropolis (Bulgaria).

 ### Survey, excavation, and stratigraphic analysis

 - `r pkg("archeoViz")` is a packaged R Shiny application for the 2D and 3D visualization, exploration, and web communication of spatial data from archaeological excavations.